mramirez92/web-scraper/README.md

   - parse

 ## Tests
-I tested by using different links stored in the url variable, links provided in a seperate file for testing.
+I tested by using different links stored in the url variable.